 - IEP at a glance for teachers (pages 1/2)

 - Contact tracker

 - They come in Letter size, A5, and Classic Happy Planner.
-For the mini, print the A5’s at 79%.
+You can print in any other size with this tutorial.

 - If you print the letter size, I suggest getting a 1 or 1 1/2 inch binder.

 - Print the babysitter forms each time you need them OR laminate them and use a dry erase marker.

 - Print on cardstock for added durability. (this is my favorite from Amazon)